fanoframework/fano-fcgi-unix/README.md

 Delete `/tmp/fano-fcgi/fano-fcgi-unix.sock` first then re-run application.

 If you run Debian 9 based distribution, each user now has private /tmp directory, which may cause problem because Apache cannot find our socket file.
+The easiest workaround to this problem for development machine is just to edit `/etc/systemd/system/apache2.service` and replace `PrivateTmp=true` with `PrivateTmp=false` and restart Apache service.

+The proper way is of course to setup socket file which accessible both our application and web server unsing for example shell script.

 ## Deployment